-I almost always carry a hundred Euros in my carry-on, left over from previous trips, ready for my next trip.
-I also always have some small Euro bank notes to use at markets and for public transportation in case I can’t use my credit card.
-But 95% of the time, I use either my credit card directly or pay via Apple Pay.
+I almost always carry a hundred euros in my carry-on, usually left over from previous trips and ready for the next one.
+I also keep some small euro banknotes on hand for markets and public transportation in case I cannot use my credit card.
+But about 95 percent of the time, I just use my credit card or pay with Apple Pay.
+I even used Apple Pay to buy disposable cutlery at a grocery store for 0.30 euros, about 37 cents, in Helsinki yesterday.

 Before you leave for your next trip, make sure your credit card company and bank know that you’re traveling internationally.
 Also, make sure they don’t charge foreign transaction fees and when paying or withdrawing money abroad, always choose to be charged in the local currency (euros) not USD.
 If you pick USD, you’ll get hit with a terrible conversion rate (called Dynamic Currency Conversion).